smontanari/smocker/README.md

 ```
 or load it dynamically into your page, through libraries like *RequireJS* or *StealJS*.
 ### Dependencies
 sMocker has only one explicit dependency in the **[underscore](http://underscorejs.org/)** library.
-Then, based on what backend adapter you need to use you may or may not need to add other dependencies.
+Then, based on what backend adapter you use, you may or may not need to add other libraries.
 By default sMocker will attempt to use [Sinon.JS](http://sinonjs.org) and therefore require you to load the sinon library in the browser.
 See the **Backend adapters** section below for more detailed information.